 I have tried everything I can to take care of my body since the beginning of my Antiretroviral Therapy against HIV.
 Starting with regard to taking various supplements including N-acetylcysteine (NAC), coenzyme Q10 (CoQ10), elderberry, selenium, black seeds, and even 15.000 mg of vitamin C per day.

-I have done all this to help support my body in the healing process, but recently I discovered that my viral load did not decrease in the last month, which put me and my doctor on alert.
-I wonder, now, if I may have done something that I should not ... and since I have already had a medication regimen that did not work, I would stress I wonder if my current regime will continue to do the " trick".
+I have done all of this to help support my body in the healing process, but recently I discovered that my viral load did not decrease in the last month, which put me and my doctor on alert.
+I wonder, now, if I may have done something I should not ... and since I have already had a medication regimen that did not work, I would stress I wonder if my current regimen will continue to do the " trick".
 Translator's Note: I kept _truque_ word because it says a lot about the psyche of the author of the text and because sympathized with the focus)